dandandrea/gameoflife/README.md

 Read more about the Game of Life here: http://en.wikipedia.org/wiki/Conway's\_Game\_of\_Life

-Usage: java GameOfLife &lt;configuration file&gt; &lt;tick delay in milliseconds&gt;
+Usage: java gameOfLife/GameOfLife &lt;configuration file&gt; &lt;tick delay in milliseconds&gt;

 The configuration file holds the size of the board and which cells should be "alive" initially